Skip to main content

 Project Team

-reVISit is a project developed at the University of Utah, Worcester Polytechnic Institute, and the University of Toronto.
+reVISit is a project developed at the University of Utah and Worcester Polytechnic Institute.

 Alexander Lex, Co-PI, University of Utah